Tenghilan: Etymology

-Tenghilan's trade and economic centralization began in Kampong Pengalan, as the Pengalan river was the heart of transportation.
+Tenghilan's trade and economic centralisation began in Kampong Pengalan, as the Pengalan river was the heart of transportation.
 Most of the residents there are from Kadazan-Dusun origin, a people who carry out agricultural activities as the main activity of the village.

 According to community sources living in the village of Tenghilan, the first settlement of Tenghilan was established in Pengkalan (Pengalan) near Kampong Bunga, happening before the founding of Tenghilan itself.
 At that time, most of the population of Tenghilan was Christian.
-As a result, during colonial rule, many British missionaries traveled to Tenghilan to assist the poor community.
+As a result, during colonial rule, many British missionaries travelled to Tenghilan to assist the poor community.
 The village of Tenghilan is situated on relatively flat, forested terrain.

 The Tenghilan community has therefore made the area around the Tarap tree a place for daily activities such as making fishing gear (Bubu, Gagan, Siud, and Gapas), Nurod (baskets for paddy fields), and twisting the buffalo rope made from Timbangan tree.
-The community making plowing tools is known as Raradu (made from wood) and Surud (made from bamboo).
-They also make Binidang and Kobog by twisting the yarn (Costume jewelry used during the Kaamatan Festival or the ceremony of marriage) to be sheaths, making pants from plants known as Lamba, Parangi, and Gapas, weaving Rindiog and dye Rindang from the wooden Penuhu skin.
+The community making ploughing tools is known as Raradu (made from wood) and Surud (made from bamboo).
+They also make Binidang and Kobog by twisting the yarn (Costume jewellery used during the Kaamatan Festival or the ceremony of marriage) to be sheaths, making pants from plants known as Lamba, Parangi, and Gapas, weaving Rindiog and dye Rindang from the wooden Penuhu skin.
 The community activity also pounded the rice around the Manggilan tree.

 Tangkob in Dusun language is a large circular shaped storage bin (5-15 feet in diameter and 3-6 feet in height) for rice and is made from a local tree bark, and is placed in a rice storehouse or granary called 'sulap' (in Dusun language).
 Tangkob is as tall as an adult person, placed under the tree of Tarap.
 According to the story, before the villagers begin their journey to Mindahu (to the garden or orchard), they will take the paddy from this paddy storage and return the grain of paddy (they must be peel first) to paddy storage when they return from the garden.

 Thus, since the Tarap tree is very familiar with the people's life there, Kampung Tenghilan was created in the name of the tree.
 The plants still exist today, but unfortunately, it is just a stump where most of the stumps are located in the river and heaped up by sand and soil.